openactive/dataset-utils/README.md

 #### Returns:
 A `Promise` that resolves with an object containing:
+  - `catalogMetadata`: A JSON-LD object of the root data catalog provided.
-  - `jsonld`: An array of extracted JSON-LD objects from the datasets.
+  - `datasets`: An array of extracted JSON-LD objects from the Dataset Sites.
   - `errors`: An array of error objects indicating any issues encountered during fetching.
 Each error object includes:
     - `url`: The URL from which data was being fetched when the error occurred.
     - `status`: HTTP status code of the error response (if available).